This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Tickets can be purchased from the ticket offices at each ferry terminal where you’ll also find the daily schedules displayed.

-Buses also connect the main towns of Como and Lecco with smaller lakeside towns as well as more remote villages on the surrounding mountains.
+Buses also connect the main towns of Como and Lecco with smaller lakeside towns as well as more remote villages in the surrounding mountains.

 Things to do at Lake Como

-Now for the fun part, my tips on what to do in Lake Como.
+Now for the fun part!
+Here are my top tips on what to do in Lake Como for any type of traveller!

 From the regional capital, Como, with a population of 85,000, to tiny hamlets, Lake Como’s towns all hold their own charm.